Load Balancing Using Sparse Communication: The CARE Model and Summary of Contributions

 Next, we describe how the queue length variables can be decomposed, a representation that will be used frequently in this paper.
 For $t_1 <t_2$, denote by $A_i(t_1,t_2]$ the number of jobs that arrived to server $i$ during $(t_1,t_2]$.
 Denote by $D_i(t_1,t_2]$ the number of jobs server $i$ has completed during $(t_1,t_2]$, and by $D(t)$ the total number of completed jobs in the system during $[0,t]$, namely:

 We assume that no jobs arrived or were completed at time $t=0$.
-Denote by $Q_i(t)$ the queue length at server $i$ at time $t$ which includes jobs in processing if there are any.
+Denote by $Q_i(t)$ the queue length at server $i$ at time $t$ which includes jobs in process if any.
 We assume the system starts operating at time $t=0$ with initial number of jobs in each queue given by $Q_i(0)$.
 Thus, the queue lengths satisfy the following basic flow equation:

 A few results will require the following additional assumptions on the model:

 \begin{assumption} The arrival process $A(t)$ is a renewal process with constant rate $\lambda>0$. \end{assumption}

 \begin{assumption} The service time requirements of jobs processed by each server $i \in \{1,\ldots,K\}$ are i.i.d.~random variables (RVs) with mean $1/\mu_i$ for some $\mu_i>0$. \end{assumption}